Frequently Asked Crawlspace Questions

 Maybe.
 If your insulation has been ruined by excessive moisture or rodents, you should at least consider having it removed.
 Once a crawlspace is properly sealed, the insulation is usually not necessary.
 However, if it is in good shape there is no harm in leaving it in place.

-Does American Crawlspace Solutions recommend spray foam insulation on my exterior crawlspace walls or subfloor?
+Do you recommend spray foam insulation on my exterior walls?

 Absolutely not.
 Although popular and easy to install, closed cell foam insulation presents a few obstacles for a properly encapsulated crawlspace.
 If the exterior crawlspace walls have spray foam insulation, keep in mind that termite activity will be impossible to detect.
 Spraying foam insulation on the subfloor may cover up unsightly floor joists, but it might also cover up access to plumbing and electrical work.
 Lastly, keep in mind that closed cell foam can trap moisture…if you have a leaky pipe covered by spray foam, guess what happens?
 Most likely the leak won’t even be detected until lots of damage is done.